 How can we improve?

-- What went well?
+What went well?
+(What worked well?)👍🏽

-- Example: You were very happy with the new tool to help with prioritization & transparency of the product backlog.
+✅ExampleExample: You were very happy with the new tool to help with prioritization & transparency of the product backlog.
 It should definitely be used further.

-- What went not so well?
+What went not so well?
+(What didn't work so well?)👎🏽

-- What can we improve?
+What can we improve?
+(What can we improve?)🙌🏽

-- Example: You have the feeling that not everyone in your team dares to speak up.
-The so-called "psychological safety" should be improved.
-So you could do an agile team health check in 3 steps in your team more often.
-(More info on: "psychological safety" or "Team health check in 3 steps")
+✅ExampleYou have the feeling that not everyone in your team dares to speak up.
+So the so called "psychological safety" should be improved.
+So you could do more often an agile team Health Check in 3 steps in the team.

 What Went Well Retrospective

-Facts do not care about the feelings
+Facts do not care about the feelings💔

 This statement sounds incredibly harsh at first.
 But it should in no way question the importance of well-being in your team.
-It should rather show that the feelings and the result can be partly different.
+It should rather show that the feelings and the result can be partly different☝🏽

-In my eyes, part of the job of a good Agile coach or Scrum master is to strike a healthy balance here and adjust the focus so that any situation can be handled with confidence.
+In my eyes, part of the job of a good Agile coach or Scrum master is to strike a healthy balance here and adjust the focus so that any situation can be handled with confidence😎

 Especially when deadlines are tight, I like to try to focus on the results through the what went well retrospective.
 Of course, this should not be a permanent state, but you can also choose a retro format with a little more air around the ears, which is more responsive to the emotional state of the team.